akshitagupta15june/Face-X/CONTRIBUTING.md

 - Go to your repository in browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.
 <img src="https://github.com/akshitagupta15june/Face-X/blob/master/.github/user/compare.jpeg">

+- Create a Pull Request which will be reviewed and suggestions would be added to improve it.
+- Add Screenshots to help us know what this enhancement/implementation is all about.

 <img src="https://github.com/akshitagupta15june/Face-X/blob/master/.github/user/comment.jpeg">